UniMath/UniMath/INSTALL.md

 ### Preparing for the installation under Mac OS X

-To prepare for the installation under Mac OS X, there are two methods.
+NB: The method explained below is recommended for beginners.

-#### First method (recommended for beginners)
+A more flexible, but complex, installation method is given in [INSTALL\_MACOS.md](./INSTALL_MACOS.md).

-Under Mac OS X, the most convenient way to do that is with "Homebrew", available from http://brew.sh/, with the following
+Install "Homebrew", available from http://brew.sh/.

-command:
+Using Homebrew, install ocaml with the following command:

 ```bash
 $ brew install objective-caml ocaml-num camlp4 camlp5 lablgtk bash ocaml-findlib